brevzin/cpp_proposals/3603_pointers_to_immediate/pointers-to-immediate.md

 What is `decltype(v)`?
 In Daveed's original proposal in [@P0596R1]{.title}, `v` was an `int` that was actually possible to mutate during constant evaluation time.
 Having compile-time mutable variables would be quite useful to solve some problems, although it is not without its share of complexity — specifically when such mutation is allowed to happen.

-While I do think it would be quite valuable to have compile-time mutable variables, I am not pursuing those in this paper for two reasons:
+While I do think it would be quite valuable to have compile-time mutable variables, I am not pursuing those in this paper for three reasons:

-1. They are complicated, and
+1. They are complicated,
 2. I think inherently having a variable declared `consteval` that is mutable is just confusing from a keyword standpoint.
 It's one thing to have `constinit` — which at least is simply `const`ant `init`ialized.
-But `consteval` seems a bit strong.
+But `consteval` seems a bit strong, and
+3. Given that `constexpr` variables can escalate to `consteval` ones, it is important that they don't change types. `constexpr` is `int const`, so `consteval` should be too.

 We can always add consteval mutable variables in the future by allowing the declaration: